Fishing FUN! (and a little stewardship)

 - 0.1 points will be awarded for each tenth of an ounce.
 For example: A qualifying fish caught weighs in at 1lb, 4.2 ounces (20.2 total ounces) will receive a score of 20.2.

-- Final results are based on the combined weight (total points) of two qualifying fish.
+- Final results are based on the combined weight (total points) of all qualifying fish.

 - All ties among anglers will share the respective prize money and split points.